hashgraph/stablecoin-studio/sdk/README.md

 	);
 ```

-### Creates a simple stable coin, with all keys set to the admin's public key
+### Creates a simple stablecoin, with all keys set to the admin's public key

-By specifying the public key of an account, we can set the stable coin's keys to be the admin's enabling all features through the Hedera Token Service.
+By specifying the public key of an account, we can set the stablecoin's keys to be the admin's enabling all features through the Hedera Token Service.
 In this scenario, only one account could be in charge of one or several operations, but is not possible to multiple accounts to be in charge of one operation.

 ```Typescript
 	import {